ministryofjustice/security-guidance/standards/hosting-platforms.md

 Where a mobile device management solution is used and end-user devices register/enrol and de-register/de-enrol with it, enrollment data should be created in and forwarded.

-* a. enrolment or un-enrolment event type
+* a: enrolment or un-enrolment event type
-* b. end-user device identifier(s), such as client IP address and/or MAC address and/or assigned DHCP name
+* b: end-user device identifier(s), such as client IP address and/or MAC address and/or assigned DHCP name
-* c. end-user account name (if applicable)
+* c: end-user account name (if applicable)

 ### 7. VPN concentrator activity data
 Log Collection Principle(s): 3, 5

 Where VPN services are in use, connection-related log data must be created and forwarded.

-* a. success or unsuccess status
+* a: success or unsuccess status
-* b. user/certificate identifier
+* b: user/certificate identifier
-* c. client IP address
+* c: client IP address
-* d. concentrator identifier
+* d: concentrator identifier

 ### 8. Pipeline events
 Log Collection Principle(s): 1, 2, 3, 6

 Continuous integration and continuous deployment pipelines obey instructions to manage hosting environments and are a privileged position to oversee all tenant resources, they must be highly auditable to clarify activity and attribute the same.

-* a. source identifier(s)
+* a: source identifier(s)
     * 1: user(s)
     * 2: repository
-* b. activity events
+* b: activity events
     * 1: resource creation
     * 2: resource destruction